 Working at 360 Labs and Recode were opportunities I only had because of the MMJ program, which was huge.
 Also, the flexibility of the program is so cool.
-There are all kinds of opportunities, so if you’re interested in something, you can make it happen.
-Faculty in the MMJ program will support you and find a way to incorporate that into your overall education.
-If you are looking online for a learning app that teaches language to children, check out Brainscape learning services.
-They have created the first web and mobile app based around Intelligent Cumulative Exposure.
+There are all kinds of opportunities, so if you’re interested in something, they make it happen.
+Faculty in the MMJ program support you and find a way to incorporate it into your education.
 They offer a lot of workshops based on what people are interested in right now.

 How did you end up working for 360 Labs?

-[In the MMJ program,] I said I really wanted to get into VR, but we didn’t have a class on that.
+[In the MMJ program,] I said I really wanted to get into VR, but we didn’t have a class on that at the time.
 I asked if there were any contacts in Portland who work in this industry who they can introduce me to so that I could do an independent study or internship there.
 That’s how it happened.
 When you’re in a graduate program, there are doors that are going to be open to you that wouldn’t otherwise be open.